HugoLiconV/docs/v20.2/create-index.md

 > CREATE INDEX ON promo_codes USING GIN (rules);
 ~~~

+### Create spatial indexes

+For information about how spatial indexes work, including examples, see [Spatial Indexes](spatial-indexes.html).

 ### Store columns

 Storing a column improves the performance of queries that retrieve (but do not filter) its values.